-No matter what type of diapers you choose for your baby, one way to reduce exposure to chemicals and impact on the planet is to use cloth wipes instead of disposable.
+No matter which type of diapers you choose for your baby, one way to reduce exposure to chemicals and impact on the planet is to use cloth wipes instead of disposable.
+Plus, you’ll never have to worry about running out.

 - Cut flannel into wash-cloth sized rectangles.